 When you apply for admission to the CSU through Cal State Apply you are automatically considered for an application fee waiver based on the information entered in the application.

 You must fully complete the application before fee waiver eligibility is determined.
 An application is fully complete when all four quadrants turn green (Personal Information, Academic History, Supporting Information, and Program Materials), indicating you have answered all questions, including the fee waiver-related questions

-If you are eligible for a fee waiver, you will see a Check My Fee Waivers link on the Submit Application page (see screenshot below).
-Click Check My Fee Waivers for more information.
+If you are eligible for a fee waiver, you will see a Check My Fee Waiver Status link on the Submit Application page (see screenshot below).
+Click Check My Fee Waiver Status for more information.
 If you do not see the link, you are not eligible for a fee waiver.

 Eligibility Criteria for Fee Waivers